-Last week, several ZeroNorth thought leaders outlined what they expected to see and do at this year’s RSA Conference.
-The journey to DevSecOps, or continuing to bridge the relationship between security and development, is top of mind for many, as well as conference organizers.
-In 2019, over 800 security practitioners attended the conference’s annual DevSecOps Days, and while numbers haven’t been released yet, Monday’s packed sessions demonstrated that we’re all hungry to learn how our colleagues are handling DevSecOps, including what lessons they’ve learned.
+The journey to DevSecOps—continuing to bridge the relationship between security and development—is top of mind for many, as well as conference organizers.
+In 2019, over 800 security practitioners attended the conference’s annual DevSecOps Days.
+This year’s packed sessions were no different, demonstrating how everyone in the industry is hungry to learn more about the different ways colleagues are handling DevSecOps, including what lessons they’ve learned.

 DevOps has fundamentally changed the development and delivery of software by helping organizations get higher quality products and services to market quickly.
 DevSecOps is more of an ongoing cultural shift.
 Rather than bottlenecking innovation and speed, DevSecOps aims to integrate security into the software development process from the beginning, helping organizations (hopefully) address security vulnerabilities before they become a problem.
 “Baked in” rather than “bolted on.”
 While we have started to move away from viewing DevSecOps as a future ambition, the truth is more and more organizations are embracing it today.